pavlotsyhanok/personal-blog/_posts/1999-01-01-ai-model-for-shipping-in-canada.markdown

 ## Resources Required

-- **Data Acquisition:** Access to updated geolocation data, satellite imagery, and urban planning records.
+- **Data Acquisition:** Access to updated geolocation data, satellite imagery, urban planning records, and Google's Open Buildings 2.5D Temporal dataset.
 - **Technology Development:** Investment in machine learning technology and software development for system integration.
 - **Testing and Deployment:** Resources for pilot testing in selected regions before nationwide deployment.
 - **Maintenance and Updates:** Ongoing support to update the database and improve the algorithm based on new data and user feedback.

 ## Further Development

-The implementation of a comprehensive address classification system similar to the RDI in the United States could revolutionize the Canadian freight and logistics industry by enhancing operational efficiency and customer satisfaction.
+The implementation of a comprehensive address classification system similar to the RDI in the United States, enhanced by Google's Open Buildings 2.5D Temporal dataset, could revolutionize the Canadian freight and logistics industry by enhancing operational efficiency and customer satisfaction.